VolodymyrMuzyka/StopWar/README.md

 https://t.me/rivne_1283
 https://t.me/KlymenkoTime
 https://t.me/headlinesua
+https://t.me/umer_RF : dead and captured russian soldiers and their documents
 * Russian or channels previously marked as "pro-Russian" and spreading the news.
 Use with caution!
 Double-check the info in other channels if in doubt.
 Misinformation happens even in legit channels. https://t.me/Novoeizdanie (*) https://www.youtube.com/watch?v=VppOn2ylhs8 (*)